kscheltema/100-days-of-code/log.md

  **Today's Progress:**  I practised calling a function in fCC.
 In Elixir I redid parts of section 1 and 2, while making notes and practising the code again.
  **Thoughts:** No peercoding today, hence the catch-up on my desktop.
  **Link to work:** see screenshot(s) in my tweet @KobusScheltema.

+                   ### Day 76 September 10, 2022.
+ **Today's Progress:**  In Elixir I practised some Pattern Matching, then I went on to practise documentation in the Udemy course "The Complete Elixir and Phoenix Bootcamp".
+ **Thoughts:** I ran into a error.
+Will close and try that again tomorrow, and trouble shoot, and ask help in that order.
+ **Link to work:** see screenshot(s) in my tweet @KobusScheltema.